mtx-z/Sage9-Woocommerce-Integration/README.md

 How to use Woocommerce (3.3.5) with Sage 9.0.1 (Blade + SoberWP controllers)

 ## Features
-- This repo contain needed edits/adds to make Sage 9.0.1 works with Woocommerce 3.3.5
-- This includes:
+- Includes:
-  - Working Blade Woocommerce templates
+  - Blade Woocommerce templates
-    - Override using classic .php file, or rename to .blade.php to use some blade (SoberWP controllers variable are available in both case)
+    - Override using default .php file, or rename to .blade.php to use blade (SoberWP controllers variable are available in both case)
-    - place your woocommerce templates override in /your-sage-theme/resources/views/woocommerce/
+    - place your woocommerce templates overrides in /your-sage-theme/resources/views/woocommerce/
       - eg: `/plugins/woocommerce/templates/content-single-product.php` => `/your-sage-theme/resources/views/woocommerce/content-single-product.blade.php`
       - eg: `/plugins/woocommerce/templates/single-product/meta.php` => `/your-sage-theme/resources/views/woocommerce/single-product/meta.blade.php`
+      - still need test for sub-templates, but seems to works with `meta.blade.php`
-  - Working SoberWP controllers with Woocommerce blade (or php) templates
+  - SoberWP controllers with Woocommerce blade (or php) templates
     - Get \App global default Sage controller variables available in Woocommerce Blade templates
-    - Create custom controllers for Woocommerce templates with same SoberWP/Template hierarchy naming logic (eg: single-product controller)
+    - Create custom controllers for Woocommerce templates with same Woocommerce/SoberWP template/naming hierarchy naming logic (eg: `single-product` controller for `single-product.blade.php` then `content-single-product.blade.php` template)

 ## Sources and supports
 - I haven't tested all yet, please feel free to report any bug or improvement in issues and I'll fix